persteenolsen/spring-boot-3-mvc-security-starter-one/README.md

 - Add backend validation at the User Model

+# A small piece of learning

+When I created this Spring Boot Starter Web Application, I got inspired about Cookies in Java and created some functionality which can be tested like shown below

 # For learning about Spring Cookies try hit these public endpoints

 - http://localhost:8080/create-spring-cookie